Last update: 17/10/2022

 Sustainable finance has become crucial to initiatives on reducing the devastating effects of the climate crisis.
 One of its most revered instruments are green bonds, a form of eco-friendly financing issued by public and private entities.

-To understand what they are, we must first get to grips with bonds, financial instruments to achieve long-term liquidity that return investors’ money with interest.
-They're different to other short-term bonds (like government bonds).
+To understand what they are, we must first get to grips with bonds — financial instruments for long-term liquidity that return investors’ money with interest.
+They're different from other short-term bonds (like government bonds).

-Green bonds also set themselves apart through sustainable objectives.
+Green bonds' sustainable objectives also set them apart.
 They finance projects that help reduce the effects of climate change or protect the environment.
 They fall under the category of ESG (environmental, social and governance) and can benefit investors by offsetting emissions in proportion to their outlay.